Tldr; Build a local Dropbox-like system on a Raspberry Pi without spending hundreds on a dedicated NAS (Network attached storage).

 Install the vnc server software if it is not already installed.

 sudo apt install realvnc-vnc-server realvnc-vnc-viewer

 Enable VNC in Preferences > Raspberry Pi Configuration > Interfaces > VNC > Enable.
 Get the IP address of the raspberry pi by running:

-Now with VNC you can continue on your main device instead of being tethered to a screen.
+Now with VNC you can continue on your main device instead of being tethered to a screen on the Raspberry Pi.

-sudo apt install ntfs-3g samba samba-common-bin mkdir /media/1 cp /etc/samba/smb.conf /etc/samba.smb.conf.bak sudo nano /etc/samba/smb.conf
+sudo apt install ntfs-3g samba samba-common-bin sudo mkdir /media/1 sudo cp /etc/samba/smb.conf /etc/samba.smb.conf.bak sudo nano /etc/samba/smb.conf

 This installs the software necessary to read a NTFS formatted storage device and the software necessary to set up the NAS.
 We make a directory at

-/media/1 to mount our storage device, which means that it is access at the location
+/media/1 to mount our storage device, which means that it is accessed at the location

 /media/1.
 Next, we make a backup and edit the samba configuration file: